Undergraduate Awards

 Value: $500 each

-Dr. Birdie Hood Hickey was a fiercely independent woman who practised chiropractic for 28 years until she retired in 1975.
-From a trust fund created by Dr. Hood Hickey, a number of awards are given to students with a good academic record, who attend regularly and have not received this award in the previous year.
+Dr. Birdie Hood Hickey was a fiercely independent woman who practiced chiropractic for 28 years until she retired in 1975.
+From a trust fund created by Dr. Hood Hickey, awards are given to students with a good academic record who have enhanced student life through community service and a positive impact.

 Value: $500 each